Berber traditional religion: Atlas

 In an interpretation of the ancient sources, he is seen as the first king of Mauretania which was popularized by Gerardus Mercator who coined the term "atlas" based on Atlas of Mauretania.

 Triton

 Herodotus claims that Poseidon originated from Libya.
 According to him the Libyans at Lake Tritonis also worshiped Triton.
 Triton might have been a more local deity or may be related to Poseidon.
 He was also linked to Tritonis, the mother of Athena, as a potential female counterpart.

 Other deities

 Corippus mentions Sinifere, who was described as a god of war worshiped by the Eastern Libyans but might have been a "tribal god".
 Mastiman (or Autiman) was also mentioned by him and was also identified as god of war and was later associated with Mercury.
+Other divinities are: